pubkey/rxdb/examples/README.md

 vuejs                | [done](./vue)
 supabase             | [done](./supabase/)

 **NOTICE:** The maintainer is not able to maintain any additional example projects.
-If you want to add a new one, create your own repositiory and add a link to it below.
+If you want to add a new one, create your own repository and add a link to it below.